Carter Kieboom Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have the 15th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Braves have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.